kleros/website/src/markdown-pages/narozhny.md

 report: "https://ipfs.kleros.io/ipfs/QmdH7vuFVATLqdsvWXBBq38fUX2jRp7tbiQ1MvBr8SDxBc"
 ---

-Dmitry is a civil law attorney and project manager based in Russia.
-In the past couple of years, Dmitry has studied deeply the application of blockchain in dispute resolution.
-As a specialist in commercial litigation, civil and corporate law, Dmitry will bring his experience as an attorney to Kleros.
-He is already a long time follower of the project and has contributed with Kleros Ethos based article you can see here.
-During his participation in the Fellowship, Dmitry will conduct research on how to help integrate Kleros in the framework for online dispute resolution of the European Union.
+Dmitry Narozhny is a lawyer based in Russia, specializing in commercial court litigation, civil and corporate law, and bankruptcy.
+He is Member of the Russian Advocate Board.
+Dmitry is also the first graduate of the Kleros Fellowship Program.

+Kleros’ dispute resolution technique meets the highest level of internationally recognized due process requirements.
+The main purpose of this Report is to deliver a model of Kleros' consumer redress scheme which is compliant to any identifiable regulatory coordinate system for conducting dispute resolution procedures.